-Year 5: $754,900.
+Year 5: $754,900

+We noted above that the terminal value will be three times that of the value in the fifth year, so that comes to $2.265 million.
+Add all these figures, and you come to $6.41 million.
 Based on this analysis, that's the value of Dinosaurs Unlimited.
 But what if Dinosaurs Unlimited were a publicly traded company?
 We could determine whether its share price was fair, too expensive, or a potential bargain.

 Let’s assume that Dinosaurs Unlimited is trading at $10 per share, and there are 500,000 shares outstanding.
 That represents a market capitalization of $5 million.
 Thus, a $10 share price is on the low side.
 If you are an investor, you might be willing to pay nearly $13 per share, based on the value stemming from the DCF.

-Advantages and Limitations of the DCF Model
+Pros and Cons of the DCF Model

-Accounting scandals in recent years have placed new importance on cash flow as a metric for determining proper valuations.
+Accounting scandals in recent years have placed a new importance on cash flow as a metric for determining proper valuations.

 Cash flow, however, can be misleading in some instances.
 If a company sells a lot of its assets, for example, it may have positive cash flow but may actually be worthless without them.
 It’s also crucial to note whether a company is sitting on piles of cash or reinvesting back into itself.